How Do I Cope with Chronic Pain – Ten Tips!

 Photo by Road Trip with Raj on Unsplash

-My mindset changed after I had my coccygectomy (surgery to remove my coccyx).
+My mindset changed after I had my Coccygectomy (surgery to remove my coccyx).
 I knew it was my last hope and was willing to give it a try to see if it would work.
-I also knew that if the surgery didn’t work, then I had to accept things for what they are and learn to find ways to cope with chronic pain.
+I also knew that if the surgery didn’t work, then I had to accept things for what they are and learn to find ways to cope with it.

-Despite not having any other treatment options, since my mindset changed to accept my pain, I have been so much more positive.
-It means I am putting my energy is to the right things.
+Although I don't have any treatment options, since I changed my mindset to 'accepting' the pain, I have been much more positive and means I am now putting my energy and focus into to the right things.